mshabins/Python-Learning/README.md

-# Here I'll be posting some interesting and fun python codes which I'm using to learn Python
+# Here, I’ll be posting some interesting and fun Python codes that I’m using to learn Python